Vale Tudo Japan

-Vale Tudo Japan returned in 2009, now organizing by the "Vale Tudo Japan Executive Committee", with semi-annual events and three reunion events in 2009, 2012 and 2016.
+Vale Tudo Japan returned in 2009, organized by the Vale Tudo Japan Executive Committee, with semi-annual events and three reunion events in 2009, 2012 and 2016.
+The new Vale Tudo Japan events ran from 2009 to 2016, with a last standalone event in 2021.

-Early Vale Tudo Japan events were a huge success, it led to a boom of the popularity and development of MMA and Shooto in Japan, and the tournament is considered a predecessor to PRIDE Fighting Championships.
+Early Vale Tudo Japan events were a huge success and led to a boom of popularity and development of MMA and Shooto in Japan.
+The tournament is considered a predecessor to PRIDE Fighting Championships.
 VTJ's format and rules would serve as a basis for PRIDE, while Rickson Gracie's impressive victories in VTJ would make him a celebrity in Japan, leading to him being paired with popular Shoot-style professional wrestler Nobuhiko Takada to headline Pride 1 in 1997.

 Events and results

 Vale Tudo Japan 1994

 Vale Tudo Japan 1994 was held on July 29, 1994, at the Tokyo Bay NK Hall in Urayasu, Japan.